 What are sheet metal gauges?

-Gauges are used to specify the thickness of a sheet of metal.
+Gauges are used to measure the material thickness of a sheet of metal.
 These units are neither standard of metric and are completely independent of those typical measurement systems.
 Keeping a gauge conversion chart nearby is an easy way to determine the actual thickness of a sheet of metal in inches or millimeters.
-For example, 14 gauge stainless-steel is .07812 inches thick.
+For example, a 14 gauge stainless-steel is .07812 inches thick.
 The gauge number 14 holds no relevance to the actual measurements.